AdaRoseCannon/adarosecannon.github.io/_posts/2016-06-01-yet-another-progressive-webapp-post.md

 Of course it is not a spec and it is entirely Chrome's decision to add the banner in the first place, without there would be no prompt at all.

 It feels to me Google's Chrome team put the prompt there as a carrot to encourage a good user experience through the sniffing of the technology used.
 I feel a more precise carrot would be for their popular search engine to perhaps to improve search rankings based upon the content provided between online and offline.
 Thus encouraging wider offline support.
-It could also flag up progressive web apps in the search results via judging how app-like the web site is using it's own metrics such as the user experience metrics from [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
+It could also flag up Progressive Web Apps in the search results via judging how app-like the web site is using it's own metrics such as the user experience metrics from [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

 But it has raised the question should browsers themselves do more to promote Web Apps.